Updated on Jan 20, 2020.

 Premium Must Be Affordable

 You have to pay a certain amount of premium at regular intervals.
 The premium amount directly depends upon the coverage.
 Higher the coverage amount, the higher the premium you have to pay.

 Before buying a life insurance policy, make sure that the premium amount must be affordable as per your present financial conditions.
 Even If the premium increases later, still you will be able to afford it.

 Ignorance about premium may harm your present financial conditions.

 You may also like to read Sweep Account- Hidden Secret to Earn Higher Interest On Your Saving

-Tenure of insurance policy play a very significant role during application time.
-Premium is also depend on the tenure of the policy.
-Longer the policy tenure, more the premium you have to pay.
+Tenure of insurance policy plays a very significant role during application time.
+Premium also depends on the tenure of the policy.
+Longer the policy tenure, the more the premium you have to pay.

 But the main question is, what should be the ideal tenure for a life insurance policy?

 There is no one figure answer of this question, but you can choose any policy tenure on the following basis